jamierumbelow/inferno/README.md

 ## Usage

 Grab a copy of the source from here or by cloning it.
-Then simply require the **inferno.php** file in your test file.
+Then simply require the **inferno.php** file in your test file and call `UnitTest::test()`.
 Each file maps to a test case.
 A test case is any class that inherits from `UnitTest`.

 ## Example